-Rule name Proponent Initiation date Stage Deadline for submissions Summary of request framework by allowing the depreciation profile of assets comprising actionable ISP projects to be varied, upon request by TNSPs.
+Proponent Initiation date Stage Deadline for submissions Summary of request Energy Networks Australia One of the key issues for actionable ISP projects is that the structure of the regulatory depreciation revenue building block (straight line depreciation less forecasted indexation of capital) means that cash flows are usually reduced early on in the life of those projects.
+In order to combat this challenge, and based on the AEMC's recommendation following its Transmission Planning and Investment Review, the rule change request proposes to create more flexibility in the NER revenue setting framework by allowing the depreciation profile of assets comprising actionable ISP projects to be varied, upon request by TNSPs.
 On 14 December 2023, the AEMC published a draft determination and more preferable draft rule, which: allows TNSPs to apply to the AER for a financeability assessment concurrently with a request to amend its revenue determination for an ISP project.
 TNSPs can apply from the commencement date of the final rule, if made (29 March 2024); if a request is made by a TNSP, requires the AER to apply a financeability test to assess whether that TNSP has a financeability issue.
 This test is based on a financeability threshold (ie the benchmark credit rating in the applicable rate of return instrument) and considers whether the TNSP's financeability position drops below that threshold, or deteriorates, as a result of the ISP project; and requires the AER to publish Financeability Guidelines, setting out how it will determine a TNSP's financeability position.
 Where the AER assesses that a TNSP has a financeability issue, the AER will be required to adjust that TNSP's cashflows to prevent its financeability position from deteriorating as a result of an ISP project.
 The AER could implement this adjustment using a few methods, including by depreciating the assets comprising an ISP project using a profile it considers appropriate.
 The draft rule also applies additional rules (in some circumstances) to TNSPs that have received concessional finance, to prevent those TNSPs from benefiting from both concessional finance and cashflow adjustments, unless agreed to by the government funding body.
-Read more here .
-Sharing concessional finance benefits with consumers The Honourable Chris Bowen, Minister for Climate Change and Energy 8 June 2023 Consultation on draft determination Deadline passed (8 February 2024) This rule change request proposes to amend the NER to include a method for sharing the benefits of concessional financing of transmission infrastructure between consumers and TNSPs.
-The regulatory framework does not currently recognise or facilitate the pass through of concessional finance benefits to consumers (those benefits currently flow to TNSPs).
+Read more here.
+Energy Networks Energy Networks Energy Networks Energy Networks